Radars jammer guide: Is a radar jammer effective?

-While active radar jammers are illegal, they have proven to generally not work, especially against the latest digital radar guns.
+While active radar jammers are illegal, they have proven to generally not work, especially against the latest digital police radars.

 Older analogue radar jammers did have some radar jamming effect on older analogue X-band and K-band RADAR but were often bulky, cumbersome to operate, and ran continuously – setting of every radar detector in the immediate vicinity.
 Their use ended up adversely effecting drivers in front of you hit their brakes and slow down which presented potential safety problems for drivers who used a radar jammer.

 One jammer that also showed some effectiveness was the Scorpion Radar Jammer.
 We tested it years ago and found it to be somewhat effective against older X-band and K-band guns.
 The Scorpion also had the distinction of only transmitting when you were being targeted and was also designed to jam Ka-band radar (a much harder band to do so), but we found that it was largely ineffective on that frequency.
 The unit was also constructed like it was home-made (which it was) and it promptly failed on us completely, the electronics literally went up in smoke.

 Furthermore, analogue jammers tend to lose calibration and eventually go out of tune – further diminishing their jamming effectiveness over time.

 In some cases, a jammer may inadvertently produce a higher indicated speed on the officer’s radar gun!
 Can you picture trying to explain to a police officer how his 95mph reading of you was introduced by your jammer and not by your actual speed?

 At any rate, the technology has progressed today to be primarily digital, which makes them much more accurate, less prone to error, and extremely difficult to jam effectively.